Paul Fitzpatrick Russell: Early life

 After returning from France, Russell entered at Saint John's Seminary in Boston.
 Wanting to learn Spanish, he traveled to Peru and Bolivia with the St. James Society, spending a year in South America.
-Part of his time there was in language school, the other part was living with a poor family.
+Part of his time there was spent in language school, the other part was living with a poor family.

 Russell returned to St. John Seminary around 1985 to resume his studies.
 On January 31, 1987, he was ordained a transitional deacon and was assigned to St. Joseph Parish in Wakefield, Massachusetts.

 Priesthood

-On June 20, 1987, Russell was ordained to the priesthood for the Archdiocese of Boston by then Archbishop Bernard Law.
-Russell's first posting after ordination was to Sacred Heart Parish in West Lynn, Massachusetts.
-Shortly after arriving at a new assignment at St. Eulalia Parish in Winchester, Massachusetts in 1992, Law asked Russell to become his priest-secretary.
+On June 20, 1987, Russell was ordained to the priesthood for the Archdiocese of Boston at the Cathedral of the Holy Cross in Boston by Archbishop Bernard Law.

+After his 1987 ordination, the archdiocese assigned Russell as an associate pastor to Sacred Heart Parish in West Lynn, Massachusetts.
+In 1992, shortly after arriving at a new assignment at St. Eulalia Parish in Winchester, Massachusetts, Law asked Russell to become one of his priest-secretaries.
 In 1993, Law invited Russell to join the Vatican Diplomatic Service.

 Vatican diplomatic service

-In 1993, Russell entered the Pontifical Ecclesiastical Academy, the training facility for Vatican diplomats.
-He earned his licentiate and doctorate in canon law at the Pontifical Gregorian University.
+In 1993, Russell went to Rome to enter the Pontifical Ecclesiastical Academy, the training facility for Vatican diplomats.
+He earned a Licentiate in Canon Law and a Doctor of Canon Law degree at the Pontifical Gregorian University in Rome.

-On July 1, 1997, Russell entered the diplomatic service, serving first for a short while in Rome working with then-Bishop James Harvey.
+On July 1, 1997, Russell entered the diplomatic service, serving first for a short while in Rome working with Bishop James Harvey.
 Later in 1997, Russell was assigned to the Apostolic Nunciature to Ethiopia, Eritrea and Djibouti, stationed in Ethiopia.
 He worked there for three years.
-In 2000, Russell was transferred to the Apostolic Nunciature to Turkey and Turkmenistan.
-In 2002, he was sent to the Apostolic Nunciature to Switzerland, when he also assumed pastoral duties of an English-language parish.
+In 2000, the Vatican sent Russell to the Apostolic Nunciature to Turkey and Turkmenistan.
+In 2002, he was transferred to the Apostolic Nunciature to Switzerland, when he also assumed pastoral duties of an English-language parish.
 In 2005, Russell went to the Apostolic Nunciature to Nigeria, remaining there three years.

-On May 2, 2008, Pope Benedict XVI named Russell chargé d'affaires of the Apostolic Nunciature to China (located in Taiwan, the Republic of China), making him the head of the diplomatic mission.
+On May 2, 2008, Pope Benedict XVI named Russell as chargé d'affaires of the Apostolic Nunciature to China (located in Taiwan, the Republic of China), making him the head of the diplomatic mission.